niksy/faux-anchor/README.md

 Returns: `jQuery`

-Picks up necessary data from data attributes on element: `href` for URL and `target` for window name.
+Picks up necessary data from data attributes on element: `href` for URL and `target` for window name when run on non-anchor elements, or standard `href` and `target` attributes when run on standard anchor elements.

 #### options